PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="redirect_on_custom_url"></a> Redirect on Custom URL
 The `_M.redirect_on_custom_url` flag provides 2 options for redirecting users to a block page.

-**default:** false
+**Default:** false

 ```lua
 _M.redirect_on_custom_url = false
 ```

-By default, when a user crosses the blocking threshold and blocking is enabled, the user will be redirected to the block page defined by the `_M.custom_block_url` variable, responding with a 307 (Temporary Redirect) HTTP Response Code.
+By default, when a user exceeds the blocking threshold and blocking is enabled, the user is redirected to the block page defined by the `_M.custom_block_url` variable, The defined block page displays a 307 (Temporary Redirect) HTTP Response Code.

-Setting the flag to flase will *consume* the page and serve it under the current URL, responding with a 403 (Unauthorized) HTTP Response Code.
+When the flag is set to false, a 403 (Unauthorized) HTTP Response Code is displayed on the blocked page URL.

->_Setting the flag to **false** does not require the block page to include any of the coming examples, as they are injected into the blocking page via the PerimeterX Nginx Enforcer._

-Setting the flag to **true** (enabling redirects) will result with the following URL upon blocking:
+Setting the flag to true (enabling redirects) results in the following URL upon blocking:

 ```
 http://www.example.com/block.html?url=L3NvbWVwYWdlP2ZvbyUzRGJhcg==&uuid=e8e6efb0-8a59-11e6-815c-3bdad80c1d39&vid=08320300-6516-11e6-9308-b9c827550d47
 ```
+Setting the flag to false does not require the block page to include any of the examples below, as they are injected into the blocking page via the PerimeterX Nginx Enforcer.

->Note: the **url** variable is comprised of URL Encoded query parameters (of the originating request) and then both the original path and variables are Base64 Encoded (to avoid collisions with block page query params).
+> Note: The URL variable is comprised of URL Encoded query parameters (of the original request) and then both the original path and variables are Base64 Encoded (to avoid collisions with block page query params).

-###### Custom blockpage requirements:
+###### Custom Blockpage Requirements:

-When captcha is enabled, and `_M.redirect_on_custom_url` is set to **true**, the block page **must** include the following:
+When CAPTCHA is enabled, and `_M.redirect_on_custom_url` is set to **true**, the block page **must** include the following:

 * The `<head>` section **must** include: